-- IKEv2 Child SA lifetimes can be configured by a Security Administrator based on

-- [

-- o number of bytes

-- length of time, where the time values can be configured within [1-8] hours;

--]].

-FCS_IPSEC_EXT.1.9 The TSF shall generate the secret value x used in the IKE Diffie-Hellman key exchange ("x" in g^x mod p) using the random bit generator specified in FCS_RBG_EXT.1 and having a length of at least [112 (for DH Group 14)] bits.
+- IKEv2 Child SA lifetimes can be configured by a Security Administrator based on o number of bytes o length of time, where the time values can be configured within [2 minutes to 8] hours; - FCS_IPSEC_EXT.1.9 The TSF shall generate the secret value x used in the IKE Diffie-Hellman key exchange ("x" in g^x mod p) using the random bit generator specified in FCS_RBG_EXT.1 and having a length of at least [224 (for DH Group 14)] bits.

-FCS_IPSEC_EXT.1.10 The TSF shall generate nonces used in [IKEv1, IKEv2] exchanges of length [

-- according to the security strength associated with the negotiated Diffie-Hellman group - at least 128 bits in size and at least half the output size of the negotiated pseudorandom function (PRF) hash -].
+FCS_IPSEC_EXT.1.10 The TSF shall generate nonces used in [IKEv2] exchanges of length [ at least 128 bits in size and at least half the output size of the negotiated pseudorandom function (PRF) hash ].

-FCS_IPSEC_EXT.1.11 The TSF shall ensure that IKE protocols implement DH Group(s) [[14 (2048-bit MODP)] according to RFC 3526.
+FCS_IPSEC_EXT.1.11 The TSF shall ensure that IKE protocols implement DH Group(s) [[14 (2048-bit MODP)] according to RFC 3526.]

-FCS_IPSEC_EXT.1.12 The TSF shall be able to ensure by default that the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [IKEv1 Phase 1, IKEv2 IKE_SA] connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [IKEv1 Phase 2, IKEv2 CHILD_SA] connection.
+FCS_IPSEC_EXT.1.12 The TSF shall be able to ensure by default that the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [IKEv2 IKE SA] connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the [IKEv2 CHILD SA] connection.